activeloopai/deeplake/docs/source/Htypes.rst

 If not specified, the tensor's htype defaults to "generic".

-Specifying an htype allows for strict settings and error handling, and it is critical for increasing the performance of hub datasets containing rich data such as images and videos.
+Specifying an htype allows for strict settings and error handling, and it is critical for increasing the performance of Deep Lake datasets containing rich data such as images and videos.

 Supported htypes and their respective defaults are: